 1. Dropbox

 Dropbox is a cloud storage service that lets you save files online and sync them to your devices.
 The platform makes it simple for users to share files and folders with others without attaching large attachments to an email.
-The team introduced the product at Y Combinator’s Demo Day in 2007.
-Since then, the company has acquired hundreds of millions of users and cemented itself as one of the most prominent unicorn startups.

 The Pros of Dropbox’s Pitch Deck